Art & Design

-Unit 2: Externally Set Assignment, 40% of the overall mark.
-20 hours of taught preparation with a 10 hour exam to complete a final piece.
+- Unit 2: Externally Set Assignment, 40% of the overall mark.
+The assignment consists of 20 hours of taught preparation and a 10 hour exam to complete a final piece.

-Submissions for each unit must contain supporting studies and a personal response from the student, with evidence of working in at least two disciplines.
+Submissions for each unit must contain personal responses from the student, with evidence of working in at least two disciplines.
 Students can produce supporting studies in a variety of means, such as sketchbooks, pages of their portfolio and maquettes, demonstrating their progress as their ideas develop.

 If you have any questions about the Art and Design course, please contact the Art department, we are always happy to help.